Once you have content in your slides, you can format them for a more visually dynamic presentation.

 Objects can be resized or rotated by clicking and dragging on the handles that appear when the object is selected.
 You can also right-click objects and select properties to access object-specific formatting options, such as chart properties or table cell properties.
 To delete slide content, select the edge of the object you’re editing and click delete or backspace.

 Slide size and orientation can be changed as needed under the Properties icon in the File menu.
-Click Document Properties to open the dialog box.
-You’ll have access to the General, Slide Formats and Table tabs.
+Click Presentation Properties to open the dialog box.
+You’ll have access to the General, Slide Formats and Table Formats tabs.
+You can change the name of the Presentation under the General tab as well as the Language and Formats.

-Under the Slide Formats tab you can select various sizes and orientations.
-You can also select Text Style Defaults for you document.
+Under the Table Formats tab, you can adjust the Table Defaults including Entered In, Shown In, Formulas and Decimals defaults.
 Click Close when you have set your Presentation Properties.

 Arranging Objects in Layers